Over the past 10+ years, thousands of people have asked me “what is wirearchy ?“.

 The next fifty years will almost certainly be about learning how we will behave in an interconnected world and workplace.
 The dynamics of wirearchy are similar to, and different than, traditional hierarchy – yet need effective and transparent hierarchical structure and action to work smoothly.

 What Wirearchy Means For You

 Become deeply aware of and truly mindful about the scope and reach of interconnected markets and flows of information.
 Understand how and why people are connecting, talking, sharing information.
 Be prepared to listen deeply, be responsible, be accountable and be transparent.

 Become knowledgeable about online work systems and how the need for collaboration is changing the nature of work, generally – and the nature of managerial work specifically.
 Learning how to be an effective listener and coach is all-important.

 Become more aware of the changing nature of work, and the traditional structures of authority.
 Develop a clear understanding of how to be both empowered and valuable and of service.
+Clarify your passions, interests and skill sets and ensure you are able to describe them clearly to others.
 Understand how to navigate on one’s own through a constantly shifting landscape of work.

 As a Citizen